About Me

 For Prospective Students

-Motivated IU undergraduate and Master's students are also welcome to get involved!
-I strongly encourage you to take one of my courses first—this helps you build a necessary foundation and allows me to get to know you.
-Before reaching out, please review my research areas and identify one or two topics that interest you most.
-When you contact me, include your CV/resume, transcripts, and the research topics you’d like to explore.
-We can then arrange a meeting to discuss potential projects.
+Motivated Indiana University undergraduate and master's students are also welcome to become involved in my research group.
+I strongly encourage interested students to take one of my courses first.
+This helps build the necessary technical foundation while also allowing me to better understand your interests, abilities, and work ethic.
+Before contacting me, please review my research areas and identify one or two topics that particularly interest you.
+When reaching out, include your CV/resume, transcripts, and the research topics you would like to explore.
+If there is a potential match, we can arrange a meeting to discuss possible research opportunities.